multiversx/mx-sdk-js-wallet-connect-provider/README.md

 ### WalletConnect JSON-RPC Methods

-The available MultiversX JSON-RPC Methods and the structure can be checked on WalletConnect's [Specs](https://specs.walletconnect.com/2.0/blockchain-rpc/multiversx-rpc) and on [MultiversX Docs](https://docs.multiversx.com/integrators/walletconnect-json-rpc-methods).
+The available MultiversX JSON-RPC Methods and the structure can be checked on [MultiversX Docs](https://docs.multiversx.com/integrators/walletconnect-json-rpc-methods).